SharePoint/sp-dev-docs/docs/sp-add-ins/determine-sharepoint-rest-service-endpoint-uris.md

 For example, the following two REST URIs are equivalent:

-*Specify the parameter value directly:*
+*Specify the parameter value directly:*<br/> `http://server/site/_api/web/applyWebTemplate("STS#0")`
-`http://server/site/_api/web/applyWebTemplate("STS#0")`

-*Use a parameter alias, and specify the actual parameter value in the query string of the URI:*
+*Use a parameter alias, and specify the actual parameter value in the query string of the URI:*<br/> `http://server/site/_api/web/applyWebTemplate(title=@template)?@template="STS#0"`
-`http://server/site/_api/web/applyWebTemplate(title=@template)?@template="STS#0"`

 However, the SharePoint REST service does not support passing complex types via parameter aliasing.
 For example, the following URI, which contains a complex type in the parameter alias, is not supported: